Elizabeth Quat: Background

-Quat received her Bachelor of Business Administration, Master of Business Administration, and Doctor of Philosophy in Management from Greenwich University, Hawaii (which has never been recognized by an accrediting body of the federal Department of Education in the United States and later relocated to Norfolk Island).
+Quat received her Bachelor of Business Administration, Master of Business Administration, and Doctor of Philosophy in Management from Greenwich University, Hawaii, an unaccredited institution.
 In 2008, she was certified as a scuba diving instructor and is supporting photographer in a research group within the Ocean Geographic Society.

 In 2000, Quat founded the Internet Professional Association and was president of the group until 2006.
 She became the director of World Summit Award in 2003.
 Quat founded the company CB Strategic Investment in 2004 and has been the CEO since then.
 In 2005, she help founded eHealth Consortium.
 She was appointed as director for Hong Kong Education City in 2006.
 In 2007, she found and became the president for the Energy Saving & Environment Concern Alliance.
 Quat also founded Green ICT Consortium in 2009 and is the chairman of the organisation.

 Career in the Legislative Council

 In November 2020, Quat said that a face mask manufacturer was challenging the Hong Kong national security law by producing yellow-coloured masks.

 In December 2020, Quat asked the government to consider a "lockdown order" for foreign domestic helpers on their day off, claiming that social distancing violations were "getting out of control" by them.
 In response, the Secretary for Labour and Welfare, Law Chi-kwong, dismissed Quat's idea and said that her suggestion would be inappropriate and discriminatory.

 In January 2021, the Hong Kong judiciary dismissed Quat's idea, in which she suggested that a council should be used to determine criminal sentencing due to a perceived lack of consistency in penalties.
 The judiciary responded that current appeals and reviews were effective.
 In February 2021, it was reported that Quat again criticized the judiciary, claiming that the Department of Justice was not making progress in prosecuting those arrested under the National Security Law.

 In February 2021, Quat said that BBC produced "fake news" that discredited mainland China's government, and that BBC deserved to have their programming dropped by RTHK.
 Later, Quat said that RTHK had issues and was "left unsupervised" under its former Director of Broadcasting, Leung Ka-wing.
 In contrast, the RTHK's Programme Staff Union stated that they had serious doubts about the new director, Patrick Li, and that the government had made moves to strip editorial independence from RTHK.

 In April 2021, Quat stated that the COVID-19 situation in India was out of control, and that flights from there to Hong Kong should be restricted, despite a mandatory 21-day hotel quarantine for inbound passengers.